-Total number of participants includes those who crossed international borders AND those who were trained in-country. †Not all programs submitted funding data in all categories.
+Total number of participants includes those who crossed international borders AND those who were trained in-country.

 Public Information 1500 Pennsylvania Avenue, NW Washington, DC 20220 www.treasury.gov • 202-622-2960

 The mission of the Department of the Treasury is to promote prosperous and stable American and world economies, manage the U.S. Government's finances, safeguard our financial systems, protect our nation's leaders, ensure a safe and drug-free America, and continue to build a strong institution.
 The Department carries out this mission by performing four basic functions: formulating and recommending economic, financial, tax, and fiscal policies; serving as financial agent for the U.S. Government; enforcing the law; and manufacturing coins and currency.